marcusolsson/obsidian-plugin-docs/docs/custom-views.md

 # Custom views

-Views determine how content is visualized in Obsidian, for example as a file explorer or as a graph.
-By adding custom views, you can display content in a way that makes sense for your plugin.
+Views determine how Obsidian displays content.
+The file explorer, graph view, and the Markdown view are all examples of views.
+You can create your own custom custom views that display content in a way that makes sense for your plugin.

-You can create a custom view by extending the `ItemView` interface.
+To create a custom view, create a class that extends the `ItemView` interface:

 ```ts
 import { ItemView, WorkspaceLeaf } from "obsidian";